-The European Commission has been active in the pursuit of this ideal initiating a series of directives improving health and safety at work and providing for high quality PPE.
+The European Union has issued a number of Directives to improve health and safety at work and to ensure high quality PPE.